karthikv1392/cs3301_osn_2024/mini-projects/mp1.md

 -  DO  NOT store a command in log if it is the exactly same as the previously entered command.

--  Store only valid commands (do not store erroneous commands).

 -  Store the arguments along with the command

+- Commands separated by ; or & are supposed to be stored in a single line.

+- Erroneous commands are also stored.

 -  Do  NOT store the log command in log.
+In cases where multiple commands separated by ; or & contain a log command, you aren't expected to store them either.

 **log purge**